Drugs in pregnancy: Alcohol

 Alcohol should not be consumed while pregnant.
 Even a small amount of alcohol is not known to be safe for the unborn baby.
 Alcohol passes easily from the mother's bloodstream through the placenta and into the bloodstream of the fetus.
 Since the fetus is smaller and does not have a fully developed liver, the concentration of alcohol in its bloodstream lasts longer, increasing the chances of detrimental side effects.
-The severity of effects alcohol may have on a developing fetus depends upon the amount and frequency of alcohol consumed as well as the stage of pregnancy.
-Rates of alcohol consumption can generally be categorized in one of three ways: heavy drinking (more than 48-60 grams of ethanol/day), moderately high drinking (24-48 grams of ethanol/day), and binge drinking (4-5 drinks/90 grams of ethanol at a time).
+The severity of effects alcohol may have on a developing fetus depends upon the amount and frequency of alcohol consumed; maternal weight, age, and alcohol metabolism; and the stage of pregnancy.

 Fetal alcohol spectrum disorder

 Heavy drinking and binge drinking are closely associated with a higher risk of fetal alcohol spectrum disorders (FASDs).
 The most severe form of FASD is fetal alcohol syndrome (FAS).
 This used to be the only diagnosis for fetal disorders due to alcohol consumption, but the term was broadened to a "spectrum" due to the variety of abnormalities observed in newborns.
 This was most likely because of the different amounts of alcohol ingested during pregnancy indicating that there is not a clear, specific dose that determines if a fetus will be affected by alcohol or not.
-FAS is characterized by slower physical growth, distinct facial abnormalities including smooth philtrum, thin vermilion, and short palpebral fissures, neurological deficits, or smaller head circumference.
-Other problems associated with FASD include delayed or uncoordinated motor skills, hearing or vision problems, learning disabilities, behavior problems, and inappropriate social skills compared to same-age peers.
+FAS is characterized by slower physical growth, distinct facial abnormalities including smooth philtrum, thin vermilion, and short palpebral fissures, neurological deficits, or smaller head circumference.Other problems associated with FASD include delayed or uncoordinated motor skills, hearing or vision problems, learning disabilities, behavior problems, and inappropriate social skills compared to same-age peers.
 Those affected are more likely to have trouble in school, legal problems, participate in high-risk behaviors, and develop substance use disorders themselves.